TN 13 (09-15)

 COMPASSIONATE ALLOWANCE INFORMATION

-Medulloblastoma is a rare type of malignant brain tumor that occurs in the cerebellum and adjacent tissue (which control body movement and coordination).
-Medulloblastoma with metastases occurs when the cancerous cells have spread to other parts of the brain and central nervous system, and rarely to elsewhere in the body.
+Medulloblastoma is a rare type of malignant brain cancer that occurs in the cerebellum and adjacent tissue (which control body movement and coordination).
 Medulloblastomas are primarily a type of childhood brain cancer, and rarely occur in adults.

 DIAGNOSTIC TESTING, PHYSICAL FINDINGS, AND ICD-9-CM CODING